hungmuha/pong-game/README.md

 -My strength is within the realm of Javascript and anything that is Math/logic related.

 -My weakness is definitely styling as sometime I don't know what is going on with CSS, and the problem is not so inherent and require a lot of back tracking and guessing until the problem is solved.
 But getting better at it is always possible because anything is only as good as it is perceived

+-I ended up not liking my original wireframes as defined and I went with the new idea to keep it cool and original at the sametime show case my ability to showcase some animation on the landing page.